 Bigfork is the kind of place you have to see to believe!
 Nestled at the confluence of the Flathead River and Swan River on the shores of Flathead Lake, shopping, dining and recreational opportunities abound.
 Our Must To Do list is below but don’t miss 102 Things Do in Western Montana + Glacier Park and Top 10 Things to do near Glacier Park.

-Celebrating its 60th season, BSP, is known for bringing in Broadway caliber acting and singing talent from across the country to Bigfork.
+Celebrating its 65th season in 2024, Bigfork Summer Playhouse, is known for bringing in Broadway caliber acting and singing talent from across the country to Bigfork.
 Enjoy dinner at one of Bigfork’s fine dining establishments and make an evening of it.

 2. Drink Like a Local

 What ever your desire, Bigfork has you covered.
 Fieldhead’s Coffee Roasting offers high grown, high roasted premium coffee the way you like it.
 How about a nice cold beer with a view?
 Check out Flathead Lake Brewery for exquisite food, drink and atmosphere.
 Want something a little stronger?
 Whistling Andy Distillery offers award winning spirits in an array of styles and flavors using select local grains, local cherries, and locally sourced botanicals.

 Enjoy warm summer evenings, fresh produce and crafts at the Bigfork Monday Market every Monday from 5-7:30 pm, June – September, held at Lake Baked in the historic Bigfork Village.
 Bigfork Farmer’s Market is every Wednesday from 3–7 pm May – October at Bigfork Liquor Barn.
 Other area farmer’s markets can be found here.